Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/088_two a half gamers - Elder Scrolls Castles Flop with the most successful iteration of this core gameplay Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - Elder Scrolls Castles Flop with the most successful iteration of this core gameplay  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - Elder Scrolls Castles: Flop with the most successful iteration of this core gameplay – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/elder-scrolls_c9882314.png)